Updated April 27, 2023

-Apache Flume is a tool which is used to collect, aggregate and transfer data streams from different sources to a centralized data store such as HDFS (Hadoop Distributed File System).
-Flume is highly reliable, configurable and manageable distributed data collection service which is designed to gather streaming data from different web servers to HDFS.
-It is also an open source data collection service.
+Apache Flume is a tool that collects, aggregates, and transfers data streams from different sources to a centralized data store such as HDFS (Hadoop Distributed File System).
+Flume is a highly reliable, configurable, and manageable distributed data collection service designed to gather streaming data from different web servers to HDFS.
+It is also an open-source data collection service.

-- Gather data from multiple sources, and efficiently ingest into HDFS
+- Gather data from multiple sources and efficiently ingest it into HDFS

 - A variety of source and destination types are supported

-- Flume can be easily customized, reliable, scalable and fault-tolerant
+- Flumes can be easily customized, reliable, scalable and fault-tolerant

-Below is the Top 5 Comparision Between Apache Kafka vs Flume
+Below are the Top 5 Comparision Between Apache Kafka vs Flume:

-- Both, Apache Kafka and Flume systems provide reliable, scalable and high-performance for handling large volumes of data with ease.
-However, Kafka is a more general purpose system where multiple publishers and subscribers can share multiple topics.
-Contrarily, Flume is a special purpose tool for sending data into HDFS.
+- Apache Kafka and Flume systems provide reliable, scalable, and high-performance systems for easily handling large volumes of data.
+However, Kafka is a more general-purpose system where multiple publishers and subscribers can share multiple topics.
+Contrarily, Flume is a special-purpose tool for sending data into HDFS.

 - Kafka can support data streams for multiple applications, whereas Flume is specific for Hadoop and big data analysis.

-- When configured correctly, both Apache Kafka and Flume are highly reliable with zero data loss guarantees.
+- Apache Kafka and Flume are highly reliable when configured correctly, with zero data loss guarantees.
 Kafka replicates data in the cluster, whereas Flume does not replicate events.
-Hence, when a Flume agent crashes, access to those events in the channel is lost till the disk is recovered, on the other hand, Kafka makes data available even in case of single point failure.
+Hence, when a Flume agent crashes, access to those events in the channel is lost till the disk is recovered.
+On the other hand, Kafka makes data available even in case of single-point failure.

 - Kafka supports large sets of publishers and subscribers and multiple applications.
 On the other hand, Flume supports a large set of source and destination types to land data on Hadoop.